 The Dallas Cowboys may be America’s Team, but they haven’t won a Super Bowl since 1995.
 Long gone are the days of running back Emmitt Smith, wide receiver Michael Irvin and the starting quarterback of the 1990s dynasty teams: Troy Aikman.

-The Dallas Cowboys have had several more NFL quarterbacks, including Don Meredith, Danny White, Jon Kitna, Jason Garrett, Craig Morton, and Kellen Moore.
+The Dallas Cowboys have had several more NFL quarterbacks, including Don Meredith, Danny White, Jon Kitna, current head coach Jason Garrett, Craig Morton, and Kellen Moore.

 They boast a pretty decent one right now in Dak Prescott, so fans need not worry through the offseason and preseason who will be at the helm battling the Washington Redskins, Philadelphia Eagles and New York Giants in the NFC East.

 The franchise’s best signal caller of all time is a contentious debate, but I’ll attempt to rank the top 5.